Jason R. Thogmartin

 October 1, 2014

-Vice President, Sales, Financial Products and Corporate Planning Office
+Vice President, Sales, Financial Products and Corporate Planning Office for Nissan

-Nissan Motor Acceptance Corporation
+Motor Acceptance Corporation

 Mike McConnell is vice president, Sales, Financial Products and Corporate Planning Office (CPO) for Nissan Motor Acceptance Corporation (NMAC).
 In this position McConnell designs and executes all financial products for retail, lease, and commercial products for all Nissan and Inifinity dealers nationally.